Monica C. Lozano: Early life and education

-Born in Los Angeles, Lozano was raised with her siblings in Newport Beach, Orange County, California.
+Born in Los Angeles, Lozano was raised with her siblings in Newport Beach, California.
 Her father, Ignacio E. Lozano Jr., was a diplomat.
 Her paternal grandfather, Ignacio E. Lozano, Sr., a Mexican journalist, was born on the border of Mexico and Texas.
 In 1913, he founded La Prensa in San Antonio which became the largest Spanish daily publication in the United States.
 La Prensa sold copies in New York City, Chicago, and Los Angeles.
 In 1926, with much help from his wife, Lozano's grandfather founded La Opinión in Los Angeles, where La Prensa had had a particularly large following.

 Although Lozano had studied literature for about three years at UCLA before marriage, she was a stay-at-home mother to Lozano and her siblings, while their father commuted to L.A. to work on the paper.
 In 1976, Ignacio E. Lozano, Jr. was appointed U.S. ambassador to El Salvador by President Gerald Ford.

 Lozano first attended school in Corona del Mar, but graduated from Santa Catalina School in Monterey in 1974.
 She then studied sociology and political science at the University of Oregon.
 While there, she became interested in the new field of women's studies and worked for the Eugene, Oregon-based feminist newspaper Women's Press.